Icinga/icingaweb2-module-director/doc/79-Jobs.md

 -------------------

 Jobs are configured via the Web frontend.
-You can create multiple definitions for the very same Job.
+You can create multiple definitions for the very same job.
 Every single job will run with a configurable interval.
 Please do not expect this to behave like a scheduler or a cron daemon.
 Jobs are currently not executed in parallel.
 Therefore if one job takes longer, it might have an influence on the scheduling of other jobs.

-Some of you might want actions like automated config deployment not to be executed all around the clock.
-That's why you have the possibility to assign time periods to your jobs.
+Some of you might want actions like automated config deployment not to be executed around the clock.
+That's why you have the possibility of assigning time periods to your jobs.
 Choose an Icinga timeperiod, the job will only be executed within that period.